-From the RMT analysis, we found that time series of 128stocks of S&P 500 index investigated in this work contain useful information.
-The LEV of the cross correlation matrices lies outside the RMT predictions in all the periods of crisis.
-We also observe that LEV has significantly increased during the period of crisis.
-We find that number of EVS smaller than RMT predicted lower bound increases during the period of crisis as shown in Fig. 5.
-This is an indicator of systemic risk in the system, as the peak is observed during the period of crisis.
-The EVR associated with first largest eigenvalue showing the market mode as all the components are positive as shown in Fig.6.
+We found increase in the volatility of the 128 stocks of S&P 500 index during the period of crisis (GFC08) as shown in Fig. 1.
+From RMT analysis, we found that time series of 128 stocks of S&P500 index investigated in this work contain useful information.
+The LEV of the cross correlation matrices lies outside the RMT predictions in all the periods of crisis as shown in the Fig. 2, Fig. 3 and Fig. 4.
+We have found that LEV has increased significantly during the period of crisis.
+The Fig. 5 shows increase in the number of EVS smaller than RMT predicted lower bound during the period of crisis.
+This is an indicator of systemic risk in the system, as a peak is observed during the period of crisis.
+The EVR associated with first largest eigenvalue showing the market mode as all the components are positive as shown in Fig. 6.
 The contribution of eigenvalues to the Inverse participation ratio is different in different periods of crisis as shown in the Fig. 7.
-From Fig. 8 we have observed certain peaks in the average correlation curve.
-These peaks occurs in the periods 2008, 2012, 2014, 2016, Nov 2016 which corresponds to GFC08, European sovereign debt crisis, General Elections in India, Chinese Financial crisis and Demonetization period in India.
+We have found certain peaks in the average correlation graph as shown in Fig. 8.
+These peaks occurs in the periods 2008, 2012, 2014, 2016, Nov 2016 which corresponds to GFC08, European sovereign debt crisis, General Elections in India.
+Chinese Financial crisis and Demonetization period in India.
 So the changes in correlation have detected major extreme events in India and world.
-This study helps the investor to select the period for optimum profit.